License System Release Notes

 Component Release Scope Third-Party Security Information

-Ubuntu OS 22.04 LTS VM-based DLS appliances only Ubuntu Security Notices - Search Results for Ubuntu 20.04
+Ubuntu OS 22.04 LTS All DLS appliances Ubuntu Security Notices - Search Results for Ubuntu 22.04 LTS

 Only resolved issues that have been previously noted as known issues or had a noticeable user impact are listed.
 The summary and description for each resolved issue indicate the effect of the issue on NVIDIA License System before the issue was resolved.